STCSNN: High energy efficiency spike-train level spiking neural networks with spatio-temporal conversion: Related work

 \section{Related work}

 In recent years, SNNs have attracted widespread research interest and have developed rapidly.
 However, there are still lots of challenging problems that remain to be unsolved.
 Many works seek brain-inspired methods with biological plausibility to train SNNs\cite{caporale2008spike, kheradpisheh2018stdp,hebb2005organization}.
 However, these methods cannot obtain competitive performance and are hard to apply to complicated datasets\cite{meng2022training}.
 Besides the brain-inspired method, SNN training has been carried out in two strategies: ANN-to-SNN conversion and direct training. \paragraph{ANN-to-SNN conversion} The basic idea of ANN-to-SNN conversion is to convert a high-performance ANN to an SNN and adjust its parameters.
 This method can avoid training problems of SNNs due to the non-differentiability.
 But it usually needs high latency to make the firing rates closely approach the high-precision activation, which eliminates the potential of SNNs on energy efficiency.
 To solve this problem, various technologies are proposed to reduce the latency, such as spike-norm \cite{sengupta2019going}, robust normalization \cite{rueckauer2016theory}, and channel-wise normalization \cite{kim2020spiking}.
-Recently, Kim et al. proposed a novel attention-guided ANN compression method to convert compressed deep SNN models that have high energy efficiency and reduced inference latency\cite{kundu2021towards}.
+Recently, Kim et al. proposed a novel attention-guided ANN compression method to convert compressed deep SNN models with high energy efficiency and reduced inference latency\cite{kundu2021towards}.
 Li et al. proposed to apply adaptive threshold and layer-wise calibration to obtain high-performance SNNs\cite{li2021free}.
-However, The SNNs obtained by the ANN-to-SNN conversion method have more significant latency compared to the SNNs trained directly.
-In addition, the ANN-to-SNN convert method is not suitable for neuromorphic datasets. \paragraph{Direct training} To solve the non-differentiability problem of SNNs, Lee et al. proposed to use a surrogate gradient to replace the non-differentiable activation term.\cite{lee2016training}.
+However, The SNNs obtained by the ANN-to-SNN conversion method have more significant latency than those SNNs trained directly.
+In addition, the ANN-to-SNN convert method is not suitable for neuromorphic datasets.
+In recent works about the ANN-to-SNN conversion method, researchers are trying to reduce the time steps of ANN-to-SNN conversion method and have achieved excellent performance with few time steps \cite{qu2024spiking,hu2023fast,guo2023transformer,you2024converting}. \paragraph{Direct training} To solve the non-differentiability problem of SNNs, Lee et al. proposed to use a surrogate gradient to replace the non-differentiable activation term.\cite{lee2016training}.
 Compared with the ANN-to-SNN conversion method, direct training achieves high accuracy with fewer time steps but suffers more training costs\cite{deng2020rethinking}.
 Many studies use surrogate gradient (SG) to obtain high-performance SNNs on static and neuromorphic datasets\cite{xu2022ultra, xu2023ultra, zhang2019spike, li2021differentiable}.
 Wu et al. first proposed the STBP method, which significantly improves the performance of SNNs obtained by direct training \cite{wu2018spatio}.
 Zhang et al. proposed TSSL-BP to improve temporal learning precision by breaking down error backpropagation across two types of inter-neuron and intra-neuron dependencies and achieve low-latency and high-accuracy SNNs \cite{zhang2020temporal}.
 Recently, Xu et al. proposed a novel training method based on backpropagation (BP) for SNNs with multi-threshold, which can reduce the latency of SNN to 1-2 time steps\cite{xu2022direct}.